Some non-miraculous explanations for the biblical stories

 brain.
 Brain death occurs, and various degenerative processes soon begin;

-the body starts to rot.
+the body starts to rot; rigor mortis sets in.
 The processes are irreversible; they never come back

 to life.
 According to the gospels, Jesus remained dead for perhaps 33 hours